baeddavid/algospel/Hymns/README.md

 https://www.codewars.com/

-For those who prefer guidance or request help feel free to offer a *pull request* with a question.
+For those who prefer guidance or request help feel, free to offer a *pull request* with a question.